archiverjs/node-archiver/README.md

 Appends multiple entries from passed array of src-dest mappings.
 A [lazystream](https://github.com/jpommerening/node-lazystream) wrapper is used to prevent issues with open file limits.

 Globbing patterns are supported through use of the bundled [file-utils](https://github.com/SBoudrias/file-utils) module.
-Please note that multiple src files to single dest file (ie concat) is not supported.

 The `data` property can be set (per src-dest mapping) to define data for matched entries.